Category Archives: Carnation

 ‘Vitriol d’Oeillet – the carnation, alias the clove pink.
 The fragrance fraught with anger.
 It’s petals, laced with tiny teeth, hold out the solution; a burst of fragrant spikes…’

-Thus Lutens’ daring foray into the fragrant world of carnations, a much maligned flower long out of fashion for its blandly mumsy, truck-stop associations; its banal intimations of death and the wreath.
-Who really loves carnations now?
+Thus, in 20II, Serge Lutens’ entered his curious foray into the fragrant obscurity of the carnation: a much maligned flower, long out of fashion for its bland, mumsy, truck-stop associations; its banal intimations of death; cheap mother’s day bouquets; and the wreath.

-Yet the flowers were once considered the height of fashion by ladies and fops; worn ostentatiously in the buttonhole or on hats at the end of the nineteenth century.
-What might once have been considered decadent, however, (Oscar Wilde famously dyed his carnations green to wear on his lapel, as well as sporting Floris’ carnation perfume, Malmaison), has become disdained.
+Once, however, many moons ago, these flowers were considered the height of elegant fashion.
+By ladies, gentlemen, dandies, and fops; worn ostentatiously in the buttonhole, or on hats at the end of the nineteenth century.
+But what might once have been considered decadent, (Oscar Wilde famously dyed his carnations green to wear on his lapel, as well as sporting Floris’ carnation perfume, Malmaison), has, unfortunately, become disdained.

-Still, there are many carnation and clove lovers out there (myself included) and the concept of a Lutensian vitriolic pink had many in a frenzy of anticipation.
+Still, there are many carnation and clove lovers out there (myself included), and the concept of a Lutensian vitriolic pink had many in a frenzy of anticipation upon its release.
 What would the provocateur do this time?
 Would there be a scandalous, reinvented floral along the lines of his legendary Tubereuse Criminelle?
-How angry would these carnations really be?
+How angry would these carnations actually be?

 Not enough, it would seem.
-The perfume’s reception has been a collective sigh of disappointment, as it was not the flurry of eye-blinding cloves we were perhaps expecting: somehow it is seen as too tame, insufficiently vicious, given its provocative title.
+The perfume’s reception was a collective sigh of disappointment, as it was not the flurry of eye-blinding cloves we were perhaps expecting: somehow, by the majority it is seen as too tame, insufficiently vicious, given its fiery, provocative title.

-I am personally very drawn to this scent, however, and have recently really enjoyed wearing it (particularly when layered with the vintage extrait of Feminite du Bois to elegant effect).
-But to some extent I can understand its detractors: we expect grand theatrical flourishes from Serge, and Vitriol d’Oeillet has a subdued, almost melancholic air to it – aeons away, for instance, from the carnationy spiced joy that is Santa Maria Novella’s Garofano (by far the best carnation in my view) – a plushly, burningly exuberant Italian creation that fangs forth from the flesh, piercing the air all around it with its St. Sebastian pinkness.
+I must say that am personally rather drawn to this scent, however, and have recently really enjoyed wearing it (particularly when layered with the vintage extrait of Feminite du Bois to rather elegant effect, though I say it myself).
+But to some extent I can understand its detractors: we always expect grand theatrical flourishes from Monsieur Serge, and Vitriol d’Oeillet has a subdued, almost melancholic air to it – aeons away, for instance, from the carnationy spiced joy that is Santa Maria Novella’s Garofano (by far the best carnation in my view) – a plushly, burningly exuberant Italian creation that fangs forth from the flesh, piercing the air all around it with its St. Sebastian pinkness.
 If Garofano is the feel-good king of carnations, hyperreal and fresh ( I feel like John Travolta wearing it with an open-necked shirt of a Saturday summer evening ), then Vitriol is his dour, imperious queen.

-The tingling, graphite-grey peppers; the pale, quietly seething, cayenne-tinted flowers in those watery, minor chords, all add up to some kind of delicate, hard-hearted chic.
-Vitriol d’Oeillet might be thought of, then, not as a carnation ultimately, but as a curious, fractious floral spice; alone, cold and remote.
+The tingling, graphite-grey peppers; the pale, quietly seething, cayenne-tinted flowers in those watery, minor chords, all, for me, despite the perfume’s slight conservatism, add up to a delicate, hard-hearted chic.
+Vitriol d’Oeillet might be thought of, then, not as the failed carnation soliflore that it is often perceived to be, but ultimately, more a curiously beautiful, and fractious, floral spice.
+Alone, cold and remote.

 Notes: black pepper, pink pepper, cayenne pepper, pimento, nutmeg, clove, carnation, wallflower, lily, woods.